obravocedillo/Locatec/README.md

+# Description
-Description: Project for findign lost objects in the school, is hosted on aws using buckets.
+Project for findign lost objects in the school, is hosted on aws using buckets.
 We use lamnda functions as the backend in our application.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).